Teri Leigh Teed

 It is my profound belief that there are many mystical places on our wonderful planet that possess the power to heal, to reconnect to us our right balance physically, spiritually, and emotionally.
 Sometimes the seemingly ordinary, seen in detail or in a different light, can open us to the possibilities that surround us.
 We need only to open our hearts and minds, and our eyes will find them.

-In my childhood, walking through the marshes of my home state and visiting the Blue Ridge Mountains of North Carolina at the ends of summers brought this serenity to me.
-Now I call the mountains of Western North Carolina my home, near the lovely town of Sylva.
-My intent is that these personal stories and artwork will help you find your own inner peace, and perhaps bring a remembrance of who you are.
+In my childhood, walking through the coastal marshes of my home state of South Carolina and visiting the Blue Ridge Mountains of North Carolina at the ends of summers brought this serenity to me.
+Now I call the idyllic mountains of western North Carolina my home, near the lovely town of Sylva.
+My intent is that these personal stories and artwork will help you find your own inner peace, and bring a remembrance of who you are.

 My logo features a branch from the mountain laurel, which reflects my love for the mountains of western North Carolina that I call home.